 - Demonstrate the application of knowledge and skills to make high level, independent judgements in a range of technical or management functions specific to creative practice in varied specialised contexts related to writing

 - Initiate, plan, implement and evaluate how both the broad and specific functions of writing and critique can be executed and maintained within varied specialised technical and/or creative contexts

 - Demonstrate responsibility and accountability for writing-related personal outputs and aspects of working with others within broad parameters, including through the development of sustainable and independent writing practices.

-The Writing degree provides students with the opportunity to develop:
+The Graduate Certificate of Writing provides students with the opportunity to develop:

 - A deep understanding of a range of writing genres